 This post may contain affiliate links, which means I may receive a small commission, at no additional cost to you, if you purchase through these links.
 See my full disclosure here.

-Want vegan-friendly ski gloves or mittens but want a selection of high-quality gloves?
+Want vegan-friendly ski gloves or mittens, but want a high-quality option?

-There’s nothing better for a vegan skier than leather-free gloves that can keep you warm, comfortable, and still provide you with the functionality to spend quality time on the slopes.
+There’s nothing better for a vegan skier than leather-free gloves that can keep your hands warm, comfy, and still provide you with the functionality you need on the slopes.

 In this article, we’re going to cover some great vegan-friendly ski gloves, so that you can hopefully choose a good pair that will offer you a good mix of features for an affordable price.

 At the same time, we also provide you, below, a small guide on what to look for in ski gloves.